-- (2) Changes to Rating Factor 3.
+- Changes to Rating Factor 3.
 The rating criterion for site approvability has been increased from 10 points to 14 points.
 A rating criterion worth one point has been added to accommodate the policy priority of ending chronic homelessness within 10 years.
-As mentioned above, the five points for site control have been eliminated. - (3) Additional Curable Deficiency Items.
+As mentioned above, the five points for site control have been eliminated. - (4) Additional Curable Deficiency Items.
 As a result of eliminating the five points for site control, the following parts of Exhibit 4 are now curable since they don't affect the rating of the application:

-Exhibit 4(d)(i) Evidence of site control Exhibit 4(d)(ii) Evidence site is free of limitations, restrictions or reverters Exhibit 4(d)(iv) Evidence of compliance with the URA site notification requirement Exhibit 4(d)(vii) Phase I ESA Exhibit 4(d)(viii) Asbestos Statement or Report Exhibit 4(d)(ix) Letter to the State Historic Preservation Officer/Tribal Historic Preservation Officer (SHPO/THPO) Exhibit 4(d)(x) Response from SHPO/THPO or statement that they didn't respond Exhibit 4(e)(ii) Steps undertaken to identify site Exhibit 4(e)(iv) Status of the sale of the site Exhibit 4(e)(v) Whether the site would involve relocation
+Exhibit 4(d)(i) Evidence of site control Exhibit 4(d)(ii) Evidence site is free of limitations, restrictions or reverters Exhibit 4(d)(iv) Evidence of compliance with the URA site notification requirement Exhibit 4(d)(vii) Phase I ESA Exhibit 4(d)(viii) Asbestos Statement or Report Exhibit 4(d)(ix) Letter to the State Historic Preservation Officer/Tribal Historic Preservation Officer (SHPO/THPO) Exhibit 4(d)(x) Response from SHPO/THPO or statement that they didn't respond Exhibit 4(d)(xi) Willingness to seek an alternate Exhibit 4(d)(xii) Exception to project size limit Exhibit 4(e)(ii) Steps undertaken to identify Exhibit 4(e)(iv) Status of the sale of the site Exhibit 4(e)(v) Whether the site would involve relocation